-A star vehicle for teen idol Bobby Sherman, this 1971 ABC sitcom was a spin-off of The Partridge Family and was cancelled after just fourteen episodes.
+A star vehicle for teen idol Bobby Sherman, ABC cancelled this 1971 spin-off from The Partridge Family after just 14 episodes.

 Getting Together (sometimes inaccurately referred to as The Bobby Sherman Show) premiered in September 1971 on ABC, airing Saturdays from 8-8:30PM opposite All in the Family on CBS and The Partners on NBC.
 All in the Family crushed its competition: Getting Together was dropped at mid-season while The Partners somehow managed to hang on for the entire season before being cancelled.